nightscout/cgm-remote-monitor/docs/pivotal-web-services-setup/README.md

 ```
 env:
   DISPLAY_UNITS: mg/dl
-  API_SECRET: supersecret1        ## <- REPLACE with a secret only you know!
+  API_SECRET:         ## <- REPLACE with a secret only you know!
   ENABLE: bridge pushover cage rawbg careportal
 ####  Dexcom Bridge settings.
 Uncomment these (delete ##) if you are using the BRIDGE function of nightscout
 ##    BRIDGE_USER_NAME: dexcom-share-username
 ##    BRIDGE_PASSWORD: dexcom-share-password
 ##    BRIDGE_INTERVAL: 150000
 ```
-Replace the password in the `API_SECRET` line with one of yours.
-Note it for later.
+Don't put a secret in the `API_SECRET` line just yet, we'll do that in the next step.
+This just creates the variable in PWS.
 Uncomment (delete the ##) `BRIDGE` lines if you are using the Dexcom Share bridge function and enter the appropriate Dexcom Share credentials (or leave them blank to be filled in later).
 Here's a (fake) example:
 ```
 env:
   DISPLAY_UNITS: mg/dl
-  API_SECRET: wewillwewillrockyou
+  API_SECRET:
   ENABLE: bridge pushover cage rawbg careportal
 ####  Dexcom Bridge settings.
 Uncomment these (delete ##) if you are using the BRIDGE function of nightscout
-    BRIDGE_USER_NAME: freddie739
+    BRIDGE_USER_NAME:
-    BRIDGE_PASSWORD: mercuryFromQueen!
+    BRIDGE_PASSWORD:
     BRIDGE_INTERVAL: 150000
 ```
 The next section are clues for PWS about how to run your app.